pulipulichen/ocs/lib/phpmyadmin/doc/config.rst

     put when tables contents are displayed (you may have them displayed at the left side, right side, both sides or nowhere).

-.. config:option:: $cfg['RowActionLinksWithoutUnique']

-    :type: boolean
-    :default: false

-    Defines whether to show row links (Edit, Copy, Delete) and checkboxes for multiple row operations even when the selection does not have a unique key.
-    Using row actions in the absence of a unique key may result in different/more rows being affected since there is no guaranteed way to select the exact row(s).

 .. config:option:: $cfg['RememberSorting']

     :type: boolean